What To Pack For An 8 Day Summer Trip To Iceland

 Iceland uses the Icelandic Krona and the current exchange rate is 1 Krona to .007 USD.
 Which translates to about 2870 Krona for the equivalent of $20 USD.
 To find the current rate, you can use this calculator.
 The smallest bills I was able to get from the ATM I used was 5000 Krona.

-There are three things on this list that I learned might be helpful after my trip, especially for women over 40!
+There are three things on this list that I learned might be helpful after my trip and ones I’d be sure to pack for next time.

 A scarf.
 I used my wool infinity scarf from Peru almost daily in Iceland.
 It kept the wind out from under my jacket and helped me stay warm.
 It’s lightweight and easy to pack.